wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 Because it is a software-only device, maintenance for the virtual device is minimal when compared to maintenance for the physical device.
 You have the following options:

-- **Software updates** – You can view the date that the software was last updated, together with any update status messages.
+- **Software updates** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You can view the date that the software was last updated, together with any update status messages.
 You can use the **Scan updates** button at the bottom of the page to perform a manual scan if you want to check for new updates.
 If updates are available, click **Install Updates** to install.
 Because there is only a single interface on the virtual device, this means that there will be a slight service interruption when updates are applied.
 The virtual device will shut down and restart (if necessary) to apply any updates that have been released.
-- **Support package** – You can create and upload a support package to help Microsoft Support troubleshoot issues with your virtual device.
+- **Support package** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You can create and upload a support package to help Microsoft Support troubleshoot issues with your virtual device.

 ### Storage accounts for a virtual device